 Liz Bradbury's 12 Days of Giving Page

-Below is an illustrated list of 12 groups of the extensive programs and events we regularly have at the LGBT Center.
-Of course our Executive Director Adrian Shanker over sees it all and my beloved Trish Sullivan is still volunteering every week, and I’m the Director of the Center’s Training Institute, but I’ve also included the names of the employees and some of the volunteers working to make these community services happen.
+Check out this amazing illustrated list below of just some of our wonderful and crucial work our departments are doing.
+Of course our Executive Director Adrian Shanker oversees it all and my beloved Trish Sullivan is still volunteering, and I’m the Director of the Center’s Training Institute, but I’ve also included the names of the employees and have mentioned some of the volunteers working to make these community services and programs happen.

-Our youth program Project Silk runs on the 1st floor youth space every day after school for LGBTQA young people.
-We welcome and provide services to over 350 people between the ages of 14 to 21, a year.
-Kim Ketterer is the Youth Programs Manager, and Alaina Schaeffer, is the Healthy Eating & Active Living Coordinator.
-We believe in a brave space model where our center is an affirming space for LGBT youth to be themselves.
+Kim Ketterer is the Youth Programs Manager and oversees all these programs.
+We believe in a brave space model where our Center is an affirming space for LGBT youth to be themselves.
 We also take great responsibility in promoting healthy youth decision making, including regular HIV testing, wellness check-ins, tobacco cessation, and non-partisan voter registration.
 If the only thing our LGBT Center did was provide our youth program, we would be fulfilling an important mission, but we do so much more!

 Our Monthly or Twice Monthly Support Groups include: